Shawn-sudo/remove_video_location/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-## remove_video_metadata
+## remove_video_location

-`remove_video_metadata` is a Flutter plugin that strips selected metadata from video files **without re-encoding**.
+`remove_video_location` is a Flutter plugin that strips selected metadata from video files **without re-encoding**.
 The plugin remuxes the original tracks using platform-native frameworks so the process stays fast and lossless.

 ### 💡 Why this plugin?